 Separate Consolidated

-Number of consecutive years 3 3
+Number of consecutive years 4 4

-No. of years audited by the current audit firm / No. of years that the company or its group has been audited (%) 7.14 7.89
+No. of years audited by the current audit firm / No. of years that the company or its group has been audited (%) 9.30 10.26

-4. Board of Directors Committees (C) (C.2.1 and C.2.3).
+4. Board of Directors Committees (C) (C.2.1 and C.2.3)

 There are currently six operational Board of Directors committees with the functions defined in the Articles of Association and the Board of Directors Regulation, which are elaborated upon and complemented by the committees' specific terms of reference.
-The current versions of those documents are available on the website (www. grupobancosabadell.com), under "Corporate Governance and Remuneration Policy".
+The current versions of those documents are available on the website www.grupobancosabadell.com, in the section on "Corporate Governance and Remuneration Policy".